 This performance measure evaluates the percent of trips made using transit, shared ride, bicycle or pedestrian modes.
-The Plan shows a slight increase in the total percent of trips taken using an alternative mode.
+The Plan shows a slight increase in the total percent of trips taken using an alternative mode, compared to the No Build scenario.
 However, it is difficult to capture the full benefits of active transportation investments in current travel demand models as available data on these types of modes is more limited than data on vehicle trips.
 The benefit of investing in alternative transportation modes is likely far greater than models are able to capture.